Textualize/textual/docs/guide/app.md

 Textual is powered by Python's [asyncio](https://docs.python.org/3/library/asyncio.html) framework which uses the `async` and `await` keywords to coordinate events.

-Textual knows to *await* your event handlers if they are generators (i.e. prefixed with the `async` keyword).
+Textual knows to *await* your event handlers if they are coroutines (i.e. prefixed with the `async` keyword).

 !!! note